onkarlonkar9/ai-agent-python/README.md

 Memory: Vector / JSON-based Storage

-💡 Future Enhancements

- Add LangGraph or CrewAI integration

- Enhance memory persistence using Redis or FAISS

- Introduce conversational UI (Streamlit or Next.js frontend)

- Support for custom tool plugins

-🤝 Contributing

-Contributions are welcome!
-Fork the repo, create a branch, make your changes, and submit a pull request.

-git checkout -b feature/your-feature-name git commit -m "Add your feature" git push origin feature/your-feature-name

-📜 License

-This project is licensed under the MIT License — free to use, modify, and distribute.

-✨ Author

-Omkar Lonkar
-🌐 GitHub Profile

 💬 Passionate about AI, DevOps, and Cloud-Native Applications ☁️

 "Agents are not just assistants — they are collaborators in intelligence." 🧩